NadiaClarissaHermawan/02_Proyek_Informatika/README.md

    - Click Purchase button will go to fill order screen.

 4. Fill Order screen
 This screen is shown after user click purchase button in shopping car screen.
-See screen design here: https://monosnap.com/file/sM4Nk3XryuugfEDiyDHoaQACNgh8u5
    - Show the address information as shown in screenshot.
    - Click > will go to manage address screen.
    - Show the products we buy: product name, price, and amount.